SamHaze/SamHaze/README.md

 ## Projects

-- [**Implementing a SOC and Honeynet in Azure**](https://github.com/SamHaze/Azure-Honeynet) - Security Operations Center (SOC) & Honeynet in Azure to enhance network security.
+- [**Implementing a SOC and Honeynet in Azure**](https://github.com/SamHaze/Azure-Honeynet) - Security Operations Center & Honeynet in Azure to enhance network security.

 ## Certifications